If a user encounters an error but you don’t know about, did it happen at all?

 To do this all manually, run

-docker-compose exec sentry-base sentry config generate-secret-key put the output into the
+docker-compose exec sentry-base sentry config generate-secret-key and put the output into the

 sentry.env file as “SENTRY_SECRET_KEY”.